rooseveltframework/roosevelt/README.md

 Utility Library parameters
 ---

 - `libPath`: Relative path on filesystem to where your optional utility library files are located.
+Defaults to `lib` if not set.
 - `libPathNodeModulesSymlink`: Name of the symlink to make in `node_modules` pointing to your lib directory.
 Set to `false` to disable making this symlink.
+Defaults to `lib` if not set.

 Error page parameters
 ---